ishanRepo/DjangoBlog/README.md

-Blog-App
+# Blog-App

-A blog application made on Django framework.
+Developed a web application to host your blogs.
+Used Django framework for back-end, Deployed the web app on a web server.